GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-2.md

 For this lab, let's enabled routing in the app as well as define new routes so that `Home Gallary` app can support navigation between views.

-## Create a default details component
+## Create a default info component

-We need to create a details component called `DetailsComponent`.
-This component will represent the details page that provides more information on a given housing location.
+We need to create a info component called `InfoComponent`.
+This component will represent the info page that provides more information on a given housing location.

 Ask `Copilot chat` how to create a new Angular component.
-If you are happy with the suggestion, follow them to create `DetailsComponent`.
+If you are happy with the suggestion, follow them to create `InfoComponent`.

 <details>
   <summary>Hint - Possible Solution</summary>

 ```
-ng generate component details
+ng generate component info
 ```

 </details>